team-earth/data/README.md

 # team.earth / data

 This repository hosts structured, region-specific datasets designed to map complex societal problems and the solutions already underway to address them.
-Each dataset represents a book in the *Un-Lonely* series: a systems-thinking guide focused on a specific problem in a specific place.
+Each dataset represents a systems-based guidebook—sometimes called a “book of connection”—focused on a specific problem in a specific place.

 ## 🌍 Project Purpose